awsdocs/amazon-efs-user-guide/doc_source/API_CreateFileSystem.md

 + Key alias \- A previously created display name for a key, for example `alias/projectKey1`\.
 + Key alias ARN \- An ARN for a key alias, for example `arn:aws:kms:us-west-2:444455556666:alias/projectKey1`\.
 If `KmsKeyId` is specified, the [CreateFileSystem:Encrypted](#efs-CreateFileSystem-request-Encrypted) parameter must be set to true\.
+EFS accepts only symmetric CMKs\.
+You cannot use asymmetric CMKs with EFS file systems\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 2048\.
 Required: No